Andy Fish

 Graphic novelist Andy Fish signs autographs for fans.

-Andy Fish is a graphic novelist, born Andrew Tiberius Fish, is a comic book artist, illustrator, painter, and educator.
+Andrew Tiberius Fish (December 27, 1965 – September 5, 2026) was an American graphic novelist, comic book artist, illustrator, painter and educator.
 He is known for his graphic novels and his series of books on how to illustrate in certain styles.

-Early life
+Early life and education

-Fish was raised by his Mom, sister, two aunts and his maternal grandmother after his father abandoned the family when he was two years old.
+Fish was raised by his mother, sister, two aunts and his maternal grandmother after his father abandoned the family when he was two years old.

-Fish attended the School of Visual Arts in New York City, doing undergraduate studies in Comic Art and Illustration.
+He attended the School of Visual Arts in New York City, doing undergraduate studies in Comic Art and Illustration.
 At the School of Visual Arts, Fish studied under Will Eisner, a pioneer of the graphic novel medium.
 At the Rhode Island School of Design he did post-graduate studies in Illustration and Painting.